CDLMarkus/QuantyFey/tutorial/tutorial.md

 This tab provides an overview of the data for the selected transitions, including **Retention Time (RT)**, **Ion Ratio Analysis**, and **Blank Analysis**.

 - **Retention Time**: Interactive plot of RT values for selected sample types.
 Hover over any point to view sample-specific details.
-- **Ion Ratio Analysis**: Interactive plot of Qualifier-to-Quantifier Ion ratios for selected sample types.
+- **Ion Ratio Analysis**: Interactive plot of **Qualifier-to-Quantifier** peak area ratios (Ion ratios= for selected sample types.
 Hover over any point to view sample-specific details.
-  > Note: This section is only visible if a matching Qulaifier was found for the selected Quantifier transition.
+  > **Note:** This section is only visible if a matching Qualifier was found for the selected Quantifier transition.
 - **Blank Analysis**: Boxplots comparing blank and sample signal ratios.
   Blank ratios are calculated as: `sample intensity / mean blank intensity` This helps distinguish background noise from true signals.